pippim/pippim.github.io/programs/mserve.md

 <a id="HelpTestHost"></a>
 ## Optional Remote Host Support

+There are two types of remote hosts supported:

+- Linux File Server supported with ssh / sshfs
+- Android Mobile Phone supported with ftp / curlftpfs

+### Linux File Server
+{:.no_toc}

 To debug keeping host awake, run the following commands on the host and client: